bchiha/BMon/resources/transfer_tool/README.md

 ```

 ## Installation
+Type ` $ make all`.
+That should be it.
+The Makefile might need to be edited to use current c++ compiler on your computer.
+The executable file `bin2tec` will be created.

 If you would like to use this program from any directory on your computer.
 Copy the executable to ` /usr/local/bin`.
 This directory should be in your PATH.